Twipped/CurvyAndTrans.com/posts/2019-04-03.1023.D0C809/index.md

 The Matrix is a trans allegory, depicting numerous metaphors for the experience of going through a gender transition.
 Now, you might be saying to me "Jocelyn, that sure seems like a stretch."
 After all, they made the film almost a decade before transitioning, how could that be true?
 Well, as they say, you cannot be told what The Matrix is, you can only be shown.

 Some of this is well known comparisons that has been pointed out by people before me.
 Some of it is my own interpretation of the script in a modern day context.
-Some of it clearly could not have been predicted ahead of time (the release date of the film occurs on Trans Day of Visibility, for example, even tho that did not start until 10 years later).
+Some of it clearly could not have been intentional, and I am most certainly reading more into it than they ever saw.
+In 2016, Lilly spoke about how trans people were finding so many parallels with the film.

+> There’s a critical eye being cast back on Lana and I’s work through the lens of our transness.
+This is a cool thing because it’s an excellent reminder that art is never static.
+And while the ideas of identity and transformation are critical components in our work, the bedrock that all ideas rest upon is love.

-Credit where due, a lot of this post is inspired by [this fantastic twitter thread](https://twitter.com/glitchliz/status/966061698837876736) by Elizabeth Bell, and [this fantastic article](https://birthmoviesdeath.com/2019/03/26/my-name-is-neo-transgender-self-discovery-in-the-matrix) by Leigh Monson.
+Credit where due, a lot of this post is inspired by [this fantastic twitter thread](https://twitter.com/glitchliz/status/966061698837876736) by Elizabeth Bell, and [this excellent article](https://birthmoviesdeath.com/2019/03/26/my-name-is-neo-transgender-self-discovery-in-the-matrix) by Leigh Monson.

 Also, I want to apologize in advance for any binary-centric trans viewpoints.
 I don't mean to be exclusionary, it's just that I am a binary woman and this is written from my perspective.

+### Hold on to your hat, Dorothy.
+Kansas is going bye bye.

 <div class="matrix-row lightbox">
   <a href="../01-1.jpeg"><img src="../01-1.sm.jpeg" alt="SMITH: The orders were for your protection."></a>